samvtran/p5-Flowdock/README.md

    tags => ["todo", "beans"]});
 ```

-Sending a message to the Team Inbox as an authenticated user (may be broken...sorry):
+Sending a message to the Team Inbox as an authenticated user (may be broken for HTML...sorry):

 ```
 my $response = $rest_message->send_message({